 The 1953 Corvettes were assembled in the United States of America.
-The first 53 Corvettes, 1953 through early 1954 were all hand-built.
-They were manufactured in a makeshift assembly line at a Flint, Michigan truck factory.
+The first 53 Corvettes, from 1953 through early 1954, were all hand-built.
+They were manufactured in a makeshift assembly line at a Flint, Michigan, truck factory.
 The rest of the 1954 Corvettes were assembled at St. Louis Assembly, St. Louis, Missouri, and remained produced there through the C1 1962 models.

 The 1953-1955 Corvettes had the Blue Flame 6 straight six-cylinder engine and a dual exhaust featuring three cylinders per pipe.

 As we look at the overview of the 1954 Corvette, we learn that the price dipped and the fiberglass body Corvette had a minor redesign.
 But sales were slow.
 This brand needed more than just a lovely design to attract customers going forward.
 It needed more power.

 There were four Corvette colors by 1954: Polo White, Pennant Blue, Sportsman Red, and Black.
 Apparently, there may have been a few Corvettes in other colors.

 All of them in 1954 had the “optional” Powerglide automatic transmission.

 The 1954 Corvette had a 235 ci and was either a 150-horsepower or 155-horsepower engine.

 Having joined Chevrolet, Duntov became a part of the Corvette program.
 Growing up, Zora Arkus-Duntov raced in Europe and had knowledge of cars from that time, like Ferraris and Jaguars.

 In 1954, Ford also announced the release of the Thunderbird with a V-8 engine.